 - Engineering Mathematics: 13 marks

-- Subject questions =72 marks
+- Subject questions: 72 marks

 - Total marks: 100

-The exam pattern of GATE CSE 2026 is the same as any other stream.
-Let us have a look at the exam pattern of GATE CSE 2026.
+The exam pattern of GATE CSE 2027 is the same as any other stream.
+Let us have a look at the exam pattern of GATE CSE 2027.

-Particular | Details |
+| Particular | Details |

-Mode of examination | CBT based English medium |
+| Mode of examination | CBT based English medium |

-Duration | 3 hours |
+| Duration | 3 hours |

-Type of questions | MCQ MSQ NAT |
+| Type of questions | MCQ

-Question for testing these abilities | Recall Comprehension Application Analysis and synthesis |
+| Question for testing these abilities | Recall

-Marking scheme | Questions carry 1 marks and 2 marks |
+| Marking scheme | Questions carry 1 marks and 2 marks |

-Negative marking | For a wrong answer chosen in an MCQ, there will be negative marking.
 For a 1-mark MCQ, 1/3 mark will be deducted for a wrong answer.
 For a 2-mark MCQ, 2/3 mark will be deducted for a wrong answer.
 There is no negative marking for wrong answer(s) to MSQ or NAT questions.
 There is no partial marking in MSQ |

-GATE CSE 2026 syllabus
+GATE CSE 2027 Syllabus

 Section 1: Engineering Mathematics

-Discrete Mathematics: Propositional and first order logic.
+- Discrete Mathematics: Propositional and first order logic.
 Sets, relations, functions, partial orders and lattices.
 Monoids, Groups.
 Graphs: connectivity, matching, colouring.
 Combinatorics: counting, recurrence relations, generating functions.

-Linear Algebra: Matrices, determinants, system of linear equations, eigenvalues and eigenvectors, LU decomposition.
+- Linear Algebra: Matrices, determinants, system of linear equations, eigenvalues and eigenvectors, LU decomposition.

-Calculus: Limits, continuity and differentiability, Maxima and minima, Mean value theorem, Integration.
+- Calculus: Limits, continuity and differentiability, Maxima and minima, Mean value theorem, Integration.

-Probability and Statistics: Random variables, Uniform, normal, exponential, Poisson and binomial distributions.
+- Probability and Statistics: Random variables, Uniform, normal, exponential, Poisson and binomial distributions.
 Mean, median, mode and standard deviation.
 Conditional probability and Bayes theorem.

 Section 2: Digital Logic